 Chief Executive Officer

-Mark is the Chief Executive Officer of the Zucker Institute for Applied Neurosciences (ZIAN) at the Medical University of South Carolina.
+Mark is the Chief Executive Officer of ZIAN at the Medical University of South Carolina.
 For the past 18 years Mark has worked on commercializing multiple complex medical devices.
 Prior to joining ZIAN in 2012, Mark worked at Orthofix, a medical device manufacturer located in Lewisville, TX.
 As the Vice President of Engineering R&D for their Spinal Implants group, Mark lead a team of engineers and surgeons to commercialize several devices per year.
 He has patents and patents pending on several devices Orthofix distributes.
 Prior to Orthofix, Mark worked at Datascope Corp. in Montvale, NJ on endoscopic vascular staplers.
 Early in his career, he worked on IV fluid pumps including electronic packaging in a high-tech, rugged, splash-proof housing with a complex integrated motor, transmission and sensors, in addition to blood supply processing equipment, and site-specific drug delivery devices.
 Prior to his experience with medical technology, Mark spent a few years designing consumer electronics and developed Macintosh gaming software.
 He was educated at Rennselaer Polytechnic Institute in Troy, NY where he earned his BS in Mechanical Engineering.

 Paul is a healthcare industry and innovation veteran whose experience spans finance, strategy, operations, business development, and executive-level leadership.
 Prior to joining ZIAN, Paul served as Division Vice President at DaVita Inc., a Fortune 200 healthcare services company, where he led a 760+ person team and had total accountability for a multi-site, $150 million P&L across South Carolina and Georgia.
-Before that, Paul held other executive roles at DaVita, including Regional Director of Operations, and Director of Clinical Strategy and Special Projects.
+Before that, Paul held other executive roles at DaVita, including Regional Operations Director, and Director of Clinical Strategy and Special Projects.
 Prior to DaVita, Paul was an Associate at Nashville Capital Network, a manager of early-stage investment funds, where he evaluated potential deals and mentored entrepreneurs on the capital raising process.
 Before that, Paul was Senior Financial Analyst for Spheris, a private-equity-backed provider of healthcare technology and services.
 Paul received his Health Care MBA, with concentrations in finance and accounting, from Vanderbilt University, and his undergraduate business degree, with minors in finance and economics, from Middle Tennessee State University.

 Board of Trustees